 A lion share of the mobile phone users use devices that have modest memory capabilities.
 Of that, a large chunk will be occupied by the OS and apps which cannot be disabled.

 This makes it further difficult to install and maintain apps that demand heavy memory.
-Users will rather forego using such apps than upgrade their device to an expensive model.
+Users will rather forego using such apps than upgrading their device to an expensive model.

 The best foot forward